turboapps/docs/getting_started/turbo_and_docker/turbo_and_docker.md

 Like Docker, Turbo provides command-line interfaces (`turbo`) and a scripting language (**TurboScript**) for automating build processes.
 Turbo also provides a number of rich GUI- and web-based tools and services for building, configuring, and managing virtual environments.

 **[Turbo Studio](/docs/building/working-with-turbo-studio)** provides a visual design environment and easy-to-use wizards for creating images.
-Turbo Studio also includes a [Desktop Scan](/docs/building/working-with-turbo-studio#desktop-scan) tool that automatically detects and captures settings for any applications that are locally installed on a desktop.

 **[Turbo Server](http://turbo.net/server)** is an on-premises version of Turbo.net that	provides the same functionality in a behind-firewall environment.
 In addition, Turbo Server provides enterprise-specific such as a web application portal, Active Directory and LDAP integration, centralized management, user data synchronization, license management, and usage analytics.